yjg30737/pyqt-video-player-pip-mode/README.md

 Result

-Note: Interface is quite different back then.
+Note: Interface below was quite different compared to now.

 When mouse cursor is over the pip window, interface will be shown.